 Fig.~\ref{fig:articles} shows the number of publications related to MOC that appeared in both journals and conferences over the years.
-It provides information how the MOC field is evolving, based on the amount of papers were published.
+It provides information on how the MOC field is evolving, based on the number of papers published.
 The first indexed article found was published in 2002~\cite{Zwir200265}, a conference paper in the Annals of the New York Academy of Sciences.
-In the same way, most of the articles published between 2002 and 2008 were published in conferences.
-From 2009, we observe a substantial increase in journal papers.
-Between 2008 and 2016, we verified a certain equilibrium of the number of articles published in conferences and journals, except in 2012, the number of conference papers had increased abnormally, without a specific explanation.
-Finally, in the last four years (2017-2020), the number of articles published in journals substantially incremented.
-In particular, in 2019, the number of publications in journals was almost three times greater than the number of papers presented in conferences.
+In the same way, most of the articles published between 2002 and 2008 were published at conferences.
+In 2009, we observed a substantial increase in journal papers.
+Between 2008 and 2016, we verified a certain equilibrium in the number of articles published in conferences and journals, except in 2012, when the number of conference papers increased abnormally, without a specific explanation.
+Finally, in the last four years (2017-2020), the number of articles published in journals substantially increased.
+In particular, in 2019, the number of publications in journals was almost three times greater than the number of papers presented at conferences.
 In 2020, we can notice that the total number of papers significantly decreased compared to 2018 and 2019.
-One reasonable motivation was the covid pandemic, which motived periods of suspension of not essential activities, and some conferences worldwide were canceled or postponed.
+One reasonable motivation was the COVID pandemic, which motivated periods of suspension of non essential activities, and some conferences worldwide were canceled or postponed.